Code-Institute-Submissions/EliteFitness/README.md

 5. Once this has been selected the page is automatically refreshed and the site has been deployed.
 6. Navigate back to the GitHub Pages section to obtain the URL for the deployed site.

-### How To Run This Project Locally:
+### How To Run This Project With Gitpod:

-#### Clone The Project In GitHub:

-1. Create a GitHub account.
-2. Open the repository HollyC7/EliteFitness.
+1. Open the repository in GitHub HollyC7/EliteFitness.

-##### Without Browser Extension:

 1. Click the green "code" button on the top right.
 2. Copy the url: https://github.com/HollyC7/EliteFitness.
 3. Paste the url into the url bar of a new tab.
 4. Add gitpod.io/# to the start of the url copied from GitHub.
 5. A new workspace will open.

-##### With Google Chrome GitHub Browser Extension:

-1. Click the green "gitpod" button on the top right.
-2. A new workspace will open.

-#### How To Run This In A Local IDE:
+### How To Run This In A Local IDE:

-1. Open the repository HollyC7/EliteFitness.
+1. Open the repository in GitHub HollyC7/EliteFitness.
 2. Click the green "code" button on the top right.
 3. Copy the URL from the HTTPS section.
 4. Open the terminal in your local IDE.